MY ESWRA LOGIN

 8.2 Helpful hints

-Some local organisational committees have bought or arranged sponsorship for small gifts to give keynote speakers in recognition of their contribution e.g., signed books, pictures.
+Some local organising committees have bought or arranged sponsorship for small gifts to give keynote speakers in recognition of their contribution e.g., signed books, pictures.
 If this is planned, then it should be included in the conference budget.

 The Board can be asked for suggestions of keynote speakers from across Europe (and beyond, though see above).